kemalsezgen/icebreaker-app/README.md

 	•	Room Creation and Joining: Users can create game rooms, invite friends, or join existing rooms.
 	•	Variety of Question Types: The game includes five different question types: Moral Dilemmas, Preferences, Hypothetical Scenarios, Personality Reflections, and Social Issues.
-	•	Real-Time Responses: Players answer the questions in real-time, with instant feedback on the results.
 	•	Results Display: Users can view the distribution of answers with graphical representations and analyze the outcomes.